by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 What Happens to the Planet

 A CME carries its own magnetic field.
-The critical variable is a thing called Bz — the north-south orientation of that field.
-When Bz points south, opposite to Earth's field, the two interact violently.
-Energy pours into the magnetosphere.
+According to NOAA's Space Weather Prediction Center, the critical variable is the Bz component — the north-south orientation of that field.
+When Bz points south (negative values), it opposes Earth's northward field and energy pours into the magnetosphere.
 The ionosphere compresses.
-The Schumann Resonance, which depends on the geometry of the Earth-ionosphere cavity, responds immediately: amplitude climbs, frequencies shift, harmonic bands blur together.
+The Schumann Resonance responds immediately.

 The Sleep Problem